jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 A lot of the apps you use every day are Electron apps.

 I don't mean to throw shade on Electron or these apps.
-Electron is probably the best choice for most of them.
-If they had to build two whole other apps in two other lanugages, they would probably just never ship desktop apps.
+Maintaining multiple native apps in different languages is a huge overhead, so Electron is probably the best choice for most apps.

 So this is just the world we live in where our desktop apps are web apps.

 You can even see my own app, Legend, in the list there.
-That's part of why I'm so passionate about this, having dealt with it for years.
+That's part of why I'm so passionate about this, because I've been mad about this for 8 years now.
 -->

 ---

 <img src="/media/xcode.png" class="max-h-[300px] flex-1 rounded-lg" />